What are reasonable adjustments?

 - you can show that there were barriers your employer should have identified and reasonable adjustments your employer could have made, and

-- your employer does nothing,
+- your employer does nothing

-In particular, if you are a disabled person, the need to make adjustments for you as a worker or job applicant:
+If you are a disabled person, the need to make adjustments for you as a worker or job applicant:

 - must not be a reason not to promote you if you are the best person for the job with the adjustments in place